Frequently Asked Questions

 Our housing assignment notifications vary by school and program start date.
 Refer to our website to determine your appropriate application timeline.
 We will not consider any applications submitted outside of their appropriate application timelines.

-If you are offered a room within a multiple occupancy apartment, you may be housed with students of different schools or programs and with different graduation dates.
-We will only assign students of the same gender to multiple occupancy apartments.
-Roommate information will be available and can be provided, upon request, two to three weeks before your move-in date.
+If you select a room within a multiple occupancy apartment, you may be housed with students of different schools or programs and with different graduation dates.
+Only students of the same gender can select a bedroom within an occupied apartment.
+Roommate information will be available once you accept your housing assignment.